For additional questions/concerns regarding accommodated testing, please contact Robin Paulson, the accommodated test coordinator, at 303.556.3300.

 - Call the Accessibility Center at 303.556.3300 to make the appointment.

-Note: Exams needing a private room, reader, scribe or use of assistive technology need to be scheduled at least one (1) week in advance.
+Note: Exams needing a private room, reader, scribe or use of assistive technology need to be scheduled at least five weekdays in advance in advance.
+(We do not process requests over the weekend or in the evening after 5:00 p.m.)

-All other exams need to be scheduled at least 72 hours in advance.
+All other exams need to be scheduled at least three weekdays in advance.
+(We do not process requests over the weekend or in the evening after 5:00 p.m.)

 Testing Center Security Expectations for all Tests